yehiabairm/RWPodSpecs/README.md

   return cell
 }
 ```
-also if you want to add speakol ads to the top of your `SpeakolTableView` set `SpeakolTableView.isTop = true`
+Also if you want to add speakol inventory to the top of your `SpeakolTableView` set `SpeakolTableView.isTop = true`

 ### And for the publishers who have already existing UICollectionView you can update it to: